 - Reducing use of potentially toxic chemicals, such as sponsoring the Child Safe Chemicals Act to bar toxicity in child toys and products

 - Limiting the time certain diesel-powered vehicles can idleSetting aggressive goals for Illinois to reduce carbon emissions and promoting clean air

 - Reducing the use of fossil fuel energy sources and promoting cleaner energy, such as greater reliance on wind and solar power

 - Strengthening energy efficient building codes and enforcement of energy efficiency resource standards

 Among our environmental concerns is the frequent flooding problems our district faces, and the challenges it creates for our families and businesses.
 I have pushed legislation to create a stormwater management commission to address our concerns about living near the Des Plaines River.
-I worked closely with Sen. Susan Garrett for more than $6 million in funding from the state to complete a new levee that saved hundreds of homes during the summer 2007 storms.
-I’m making completion of a new levee in Mount Prospect and Prospect Heights a priority and working with a number of state and local agencies to coordinate a meaningful response to this growing problem.
+I worked closely with former Sen. Susan Garrett for more than $6 million in funding from the state to complete a new levee that saved hundreds of homes during the spring 2011 storms.
+Shortly, I anticipate the completion of a levee in Mount Prospect and Prospect Heights that is the culmination of over a decade of work with federal, state and local governmental agencies.

 Fighting for You